michaldanielewicz/InstagramBot/README.md

 ## Setup
 Download ChromeDriver from [developers site](https://chromedriver.chromium.org/).\
 You have to edit config.py and enter you accounts details.
 It can be newly created account just for bot-related purposes or you main account.
 If you use your real account details your account can be private to check unfollows.
-In another case you have to change it for a moment for bot be able to check unfollows. :) Watch out for anormal activity that Instagram can trace.\
+In another case you have to change it for a moment for bot be able to check unfollows. :) \
-Change desired username in my_bot.get_not_following_back and run main.py.
+Enter your account details in config.py and run the main.py.
+In this moment there are two commands:
+* [-n] check users not following back given user.
+* [-u] unfollowers for a given user.

 ## Features
-List of features ready and TODOs for future development. \ \
+List of features ready and TODOs for future development. \
 Ready:
 * List not-following-back for given user and save results to the file.
 * List unfollowers for given user.
 (Check for differences between followers list from the past and current.)